bsurmacz/Tardi-COI/README.md

 **Tardi-COI** database should be cited using the following:

 **Paper describing the database (and tardigrade metabarcoding protocol):**
 Surmacz B., Vecchi M., Fontaneto D., Budzik K., Godziek J., Matsko Y., Stec D. 2025.
 COI metabarcoding with a curated reference database and optimized protocol provides a reliable species-level diversity assessment of tardigrades.
-Integrative Zoology doi:
+Integrative Zoology https://doi.org/10.1111/1749-4877.12972

 **Figshare dataset:**